shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 --->

-!!! warning "Onboarding via Cognito, Firebase"
+!!! an-warning "Onboarding via Cognito, Firebase"

       Web3 apps that use Cognito or Firebase for onboarding users and require {{config.extra.arcana.auth_core_sdk_name}} to only assign cryptographic keys to the authenticated users are **not supported** in the current release.